NUCLEAR METROLOGY - 2022/3

 Thus, the summative assessment for this module consists of:

-Class Test (1 hour): 10 short questions of the assessment package are able to test knowledge and understanding of a broad range of topics covered in the module.
+Class Test (1 hour): 10 multiple choice questions (five possible answers which one is correct) to allow a test of knowledge and understanding of a broad range of topics covered in the module.

 Formative assessment and feedback

 - Formative verbal feedback is given in lectures and during laboratory works.

 Online immediate feedback is given on the end of module, Multiple Choice Test, via Surreylearn, in advance of the coursework (essay).

 - To provide an understanding of nuclear metrology for applications in the nuclear industry, environmental monitoring and nuclear medicine.